 - The best conditions for lighting would be a room with large windows.
 The second best choice would be a room with even lighting (e.g. not a mix of tungsten and fluorescent lighting, which throw colour casts on people’s skin)

 - Leave room around the ceremony setting to allow your photographer to move around to get a variety of angles for you

 4. Allocate time for capturing portraits in your tea ceremony outfit

 It’s rare to don traditional dress in this day and age.
 I recommend allocating time for a mini portrait session to capture a few classic portraits.

-Couples who are having one session of tea ceremony for both sides of their families often stay in traditional dress (Qua or a cheongsam) for the entire tea ceremony.
+Couples who have one combined session for both sides of their families often stay in traditional dress (Qua or a cheongsam) for the entire tea ceremony.